pvtUnitfueler/lfi_linux_enum/Readme.md

-Scripts and usage is explained in the files
+LFI linux enum should help in enumerating local file inclusions.
+Usage is explained in the files

 ```bash ./lfi-enum.bash http://0.0.0.0:8000/?page=../../../../ >> lfi-enum-linux.txt```